 I am very often asked, what’s the best thing to do in Costa Rica.
 I then take a deep breath and start on the endless list of things to do and places to visit in Costa Rica that just goes on and on … and on.
 This unique country is so many things ….
 It’s a surfers’ paradise with a rodeo thrown in for good measure.
 It’s amazing mountain trails and coffee plantations with a dash of whale watching.
 It’s peering into the vast majesty of a volcano or two and then diving into the depths of a mesmerising ocean.
-It is historic buildings and Costa Rica villas.
+It is historic buildings.
 The zen of yoga tied in with the thrill of ziplining.

 It’s the spice of the Caribbean and the mellow sweetness of the tropics.
 There isn’t a pigeon-hole available that would capture the splendour of Costa Rica.
 Allow me to introduce you to a mere flavour of this wonderful destination and give you a glimpse into the best places to visit in Costa Rica.